dkav1122/AetherArkProject/template_java_project/project_documents/aether_ark_design_document.md

 Accepts `PUT` requests to `/user/:userId/celestialBody/:celestialBodyId`

 Accepts userId, celestial body ID and data to update a celestial body with any changes to name, mass, diameter, and composition.
-Updates homeSolarSystems to reflect new changes in celestialBody (This could optionally fall out of scope to provide MVP)
+Updates homeSolarSystems to reflect new changes in celestialBody.
 Returns the celestial body.
 For security concerns, we will validate the provided celestial body name does not contain any invalid characters: `" ' \ `